-The New Year is almost here!
-It’s hard to believe that in just a few days we’ll be ringing in 2019!
-That means that many people are thinking about their New Year’s Resolutions or Goals.
+The New Year is here!
+It’s hard to believe that we are celebrating 2020!
+Many people have been thinking about their New Year’s Resolutions or Goals.
 We’re all familiar with the top 3 Resolutions – lose weight, quit smoking and eat healthy.
 But what about the rest of the things in our lives that we want to accomplish and need to make a priority?
 Here are 3 New Year’s Resolutions that you’ve probably never made but are a great challenge for the New Year.

 3 New Year’s Resolutions You’ve Never Made